Clemapfel/Mousetrap.jl/docs/src/index.md

 # Mousetrap

-Welcome to the documentation of mousetrap.jl, a GUI engine for Julia.
+Welcome to the documentation of Mousetrap.jl, a GUI engine for Julia.

 This page contains a [manual and tutorial](#manual), as well as an [index](#index) of all [functions](./02_library/functions.md), [classes](./02_library/classes.md), and [enums](./02_library/enums.md).